adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 - For example, mlpconv(48, 6, 2; 48; 48) is a composition of conv(48, 6, 2), ReLU, conv(48, 1, 1), ReLU, conv(48, 1, 1) and ReLU layers.
 - Note that we add dropout layers with rate=0.5 after fully connected layers.
 ```
+#### A. L

-- The first three layers are mlpconv (multilayer perceptron convolution) layers, a 3D extension of the 2Dmlpconv proposed by [23].
+- The first three layers are mlpconv (multilayer perceptron convolution) layers, a 3D extension of the 2D mlpconv proposed by [23].

-- The input and output of ourmlpconv layers are both 4D tensors.
+- The input and output of our mlpconv layers are both 4D tensors.

 - Compared with the standard combination of linear convolutional layers and max pooling layers, mlpconv has a three-layer structure and is thus a universal function approximator if enough neurons are provided in its intermediate layers.